pryv/example-app-android/README.md

 Now, copy [**AndroidConnection**](https://github.com/pryv/app-android-example/blob/master/app/src/main/java/com/pryv/appAndroidExample/AndroidConnection.java) in your project.

 This class will create a connection with your Pryv account and handle the creation and manipulation of Events and Streams.
-For all these tasks, use the singleton that you can get anywhere in your app by calling
+For all these tasks, use the singleton that you can get anywhere in your app by calling:
 ```java
 AndroidConnection.sharedInstance()
 ```